What are the requirements for retirement under disability?

 What if Social Security denies my claim?

-If your disability claim is initially denied by Social Security, you must appeal the ruling through the Administrative Law Judge of the Social Security Administration before a separate appeal to the Board of Trustees of the Retirement System will be accepted.
+If your disability claim is initially denied by Social Security, you must appeal the ruling through the Administrative Law Judge of the Social Security Administration before a separate appeal to the APERS Board of Trustees will be accepted.
 You should contact APERS for specific instructions after appealing through the Administrative Law Judge of the Social Security Administration.

 What if I didn't work 18 of the 24 months immediately before the disabillity?
 Can I still apply?